ria4/lajujabot/README.md

 This bot is a rework of [misterino](https://github.com/avivace/misterino), by Denni Bevilacqua and Antonio Vivace.

-It is also indebted to the [twitchAPI](https://github.com/Teekeks/pyTwitchAPI) implementation by Lena 'Teekeks' During.
+It is mostly indebted to the [twitchAPI](https://github.com/Teekeks/pyTwitchAPI) implementation by Lena 'Teekeks' During.

 ### TODO